-Accelerated Graphics Port (A.G.P.)
-Interface
+Accelerated Graphics Port (AGP) Interface

-The 440LX is the first AGPset product designed to support the A.G.P. interface.
-The PAC A.G.P. implementation is compatible with the Accelerated Graphics Port Specification 1.0.
-PAC supports only a synchronous A.G.P. interface, coupling to the host bus frequency.
-The A.G.P. interface can reach a theoretical ~532 Mbytes/sec transfer rate.
+The Intel® 440EX supports the full featured AGP interface.
+The PAC AGP implementation is compatible with the Accelerated Graphics Port Specification 1.0.
+PAC supports only a synchronous AGP interface, coupling to the host bus frequency.
+The AGP interface can reach a theoretical ~532 Mbytes/sec transfer rate.
 The actual bandwidth will be limited by the capability of the PAC memory subsystem.